Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

-Wipro’s Rs 15,000 crore share buyback announced on April 16, 2026 has become one of the most tracked corporate actions in the Indian stock market.
-This development is particularly relevant for retail investors, long-term shareholders, and those looking for short-term arbitrage opportunities in large-cap IT stocks.
+Wipro's Rs 15,000 crore share buyback, announced on April 16, 2026, has become one of the most-tracked corporate actions in the Indian stock market.
+This development is particularly relevant to retail investors, long-term shareholders, and those seeking short-term arbitrage opportunities in large-cap IT stocks.

 If you are evaluating whether to participate in the Wipro buyback 2026, this guide breaks down everything you need to know, including buyback details, acceptance ratio expectations, promoter participation impact, tax implications, and investor strategy.